ShortArrow/line_number_deco/README.md

 The relative line number can be displayed with only the standard function of vscode.
 However, when doing pair programming using liveshare or  face-to-face, it is easier to communicate if absolute line numbers are displayed.
 This extension is useful when you want to display both absolute and relative line numbers.

+This extension has not anoying for testrunners or debuggers.

 ## Recommended Usage

 Use with these recomended plugins.